-Many people looking for a job make a fundamental mistake: instead of looking for an interesting job that suits their abilities, that is, their own dream job, they focus on a particular profession or degree program.
+Many people on job searchs make a fundamental mistake: Instead of looking for an interesting activity that suits their abilities, ie their own dream job, they focus on a particular profession or a course of studies.
 In my opinion, this is a classic self-in-knee-shot technique - and I want to explain why:

 Abi - and then?

 I met today a friend of mine, a young woman, we call her Paula, whom I had met in the spring on a hike.
 The conversation soon came to her professional situation, which is anything but rosy:

 Paula has been holding her Abi for two years and still does not know where to go her professional journey.
 She keeps up with jobs, but becomes more and more unhappy, because she wants to do something she wants and continues.

 Paula had applied to a study place for medicine in the summer and received a cancellation.
 Now she told me about her reflections, perhaps to study in Budapest.
 I asked her (as this is my way) what she would like to do after studying.

 She wanted to be a doctor, but she did not care for the patient in the long term, so she could not imagine any old people, she could imagine sports medicine - or anesthesia, because she was interested in technology and biology, and she did not have so much patient contact connected…

 That struck me.
 In their view of the doctor's profession, people did not seem to be the decisive factor.
 Would it be closer to study something technical, pharmaceutical or biological?
 Hmm, yes, there's something there.